rafaelsalmon/Case-Control/README.md

   you may want to whitelist your local IP in the database server (or desktop) instance firewall (in Azure, you can do it directly on the SQL database configuration).

+2) Create a new Migration.

+3) Generate database physical mode (scructure) from the project's Model classes in the DBSet.
+    For this step, open Package Manager Console and type "update-database -verbose".

 COMMENTS:

  Comments in code are in both English (marked by "EN-US") and Portuguese (marked by "PT-BR").
 It was built in Portuguese, so the name of the entities are ins this language.
 Nevertheless, you can see the translation of the entities' names and their properties' names inside the Model classes.

 LEARNING:

  The easiest way to understand the whole system, its definitions and business rules is to start at Models/Caso.cs